LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Introduction

-Furthermore, we integrate the advantages of transformer-based frameworks that use self-attention~\cite{vaswani2017transformer} and positional encoding to capture inter-instance contextual information at the bag level.
-It is worth noting that the positional information in previous works is encoded as a one-dimensional sequence, which is problematic because background (non-tissue) instances in WSI are typically removed during preprocessing, meaning many instances are not adjacent in their original two-dimensional position in the WSI (Figure~\ref{fig:discontinuity}).
-To address this, we apply two-dimensional positional encoding (2DPE), using the intra-bag normalised $x$ and $y$ coordinates to more accurately represent the spatial arrangement of instances within a bag.
+Furthermore, we leverage the advantages of transformer-based frameworks that use self-attention~\citep{vaswani2017transformer} and positional encoding to capture inter-instance contextual information at the bag level.
+With the idea of conditional positional encoding~\citep{chu2023peg}, PEG~\citep{chu2023peg} and PPEG~\citep{shao2021transmil} gather information from neighbouring instances through reshaping feature sequences into square feature maps and applying convolutional operations.
+However, we argue that given WSIs vary in aspect ratio and many instances not adjacent in their original two-dimensional position are regarded as neighbours after background removal in preprocessing, the result of convolution is inaccurate.
+To address this, we propose the Contextual Encoding Generator (CEG) using intra-bag normalised $x$ and $y$ coordinates to provide accurate positional information incorporating with the attention map obtained from CFSD to more precisely encode the contextual arrangement of instances within a bag.

-With the integration of these modules, we propose PathMIL, a hybrid framework capable of both bag-level and instance-level learning, with CFSD and 2DPE plugged in.
-We demonstrate the efficacy of PathMIL using several benchmarking tasks, including an internal benchmark for breast cancer estrogen and progesterone receptor status classification, subtype classification (TCGA-NSCLC) and tumour classification (CAMELYON16), achieving state-of-the-art performance with AUC scores of 0.9152, 0.8524, 0.9618, and 0.8634, respectively.
-Moreover, the instance-level learnability of PathMIL is theoretically proven following~\citeauthor{jang2024learnability} and empirically validated using the synthetic MNIST dataset.
+With the integration of these modules, we propose LadderMIL, a hybrid framework capable of bag-level and instance-level learning in a self-improving way, with CFSD and CEG plugged in.
+We demonstrate the efficacy of LadderMIL using five benchmarking tasks, including an internal benchmark for breast cancer estrogen and progesterone receptor status classification, multi-class subtype classification (TCGA-RCC), tumour classification (CAMELYON16), and prognosis prediction (TCGA-LUAD).
+Our novel LadderMIL achieves the best performance across all benchmarks.
+Moreover, the instance-level learnability of LadderMIL is theoretically proven following~\citeauthor{jang2024learnability}, and empirically validated using the synthetic MNIST dataset.

-Our main contributions are summarised as followed: \begin{itemize} \item We integrate attention-based and transformer-based frameworks, enabling inter-instance contextual information to be learnable with 2DPE. \item We propose CFSD, proving instance-level learnability both theoretically and empirically.
-And CFSD is a universal module that fits across various MIL frameworks. \item We show that PathMIL, which combining both 2DPE and CFSD, achieves state-of-the-art performance on multiple benchmarking tasks. \end{itemize}
+Our main contributions are: (1) We propose CFSD and prove instance-level learnability both theoretically and empirically as a universal module that fits across various MIL frameworks.
+(2) We leverage the transformer-based framework, proposing CEG for the encoding of inter-instance contextual information.
+(3) We show that LadderMIL, which integrates both CFSD and CEG, achieves state-of-the-art performance on multiple benchmarking tasks, introducing average improvements of 8.1\%, 11\% and 2.4\% in AUC, F1-score, and C-index, respectively.